 Accredited by the Technology Accreditation Commission TAC of ABET, www.abet.org.

-The educational objectives of the Engineering Management Technology program are:
+The educational objectives of the Manufacturing Engineering Technology program are:

 - Manage projects, people, and resources effectively.

-- Communicate effectively in verbal, written, and graphic forms.
+- Communicate effectively in verbal, written, visual, and graphical forms.

 - Pursue professional growth and interact effectively in work environments.

 (For up-to-date educational objectives and learning outcomes, see department web page at www.wmich.edu/ime)

 Baccalaureate-Level Writing Requirement

 Students who have chosen the Manufacturing Engineering Technology curriculum will satisfy the Baccalaureate-Level Writing Requirement by successfully completing IME 4910: Multidisciplinary Senior Proposal and IME 4920: Multidisciplinary Senior Project.